Introduction

 Breaking Down the Scoring System

 The IELTS band score system ranges from 1 (non-user) to 9 (expert user), with half-band scores possible (e.g., 6.5).
-Understanding how these scores are calculated helps you target specific areas for improvement:
+Our IELTS writing checker helps you understand how these scores are calculated to target specific areas for improvement in your IELTS writing practice:

-- Overall Writing Task 2 score - The average of all four criterion scores, rounded to the nearest whole or half band
+- Overall Writing Task 2 score - The average of all four criterion scores in your IELTS writing examples

-- Combined Writing score - Task 1 (weighted approximately 1/3) plus Task 2 (weighted approximately 2/3)
+- Combined Writing score - Task 1 (weighted approximately 1/3) plus IELTS writing task 2 (weighted approximately 2/3)

-Task Achievement: 7 Coherence and Cohesion: 6 Lexical Resource: 7 Grammatical Range and Accuracy: 6
+Task Achievement: 7 Coherence and Cohesion: 6 Lexical Resource with collocations for IELTS: 7 Grammatical Range and Accuracy: 6

 Average: (7 + 6 + 7 + 6) ÷ 4 = 6.5

-For comprehensive practice materials with sample answers across different band scores, see our collection of Practice Task 2 Questions and Answers.
+For comprehensive IELTS writing practice materials with sample answers across different band scores, see our collection of Practice Task 2 Questions and Answers with IELTS online coaching support.

 What Different Band Scores Indicate